The Barossa Cellar

 The Barossa Cellar facts:

-- The wines will be cellared until they are at least 10 years old.
+- The wines will be cellared until they are at least 10 years of age.

 - Advice will be taken from the maker on the progression of the wines and optimum opening time.